-Are you currently in treatment for PTS for at least the past 8 months?
+Are you currently in treatment for PTSD for at least the past consecutive 8 months?

 Can you provide referrals from a licensed mental health professional, a family member, and a friend?